McDonnellSean/LA-Homelessness-Data-Analysis/README.md

 ## Conclusion

 This project effectively combines various data workflows—data preparation with SQL, visualization with Tableau, and data analysis—to provide a thorough understanding of the homelessness situation in Los Angeles.
 It highlights geographical hotspots, types of homelessness, and resource distribution to help decision-makers better support the homeless population.

+## Future Works

+Future efforts could focus on:

+- Analyzing data from previous years to perform a deeper trend analysis and understand historical patterns in homelessness.
+- Incorporating additional data sources such as economic indicators or social services information for a more comprehensive analysis.
+- Expanding visualizations to include interactive elements that allow users to explore various scenarios and predictions.
+- Enhancing predictive modeling to forecast future homelessness trends and evaluate the potential impacts of proposed interventions.

+## Contact
+- Sean McDonnell
+- mcdonnellcsean@gmail.com
+- linkedin/Sean McDonnell